deyoyow/Vreq/README.md

 ## Acknowledgements

-The PBMM reference code in this repository was implemented from the literature and developed independently of any original author code.
+The PBMM reference code in this repository was implemented from jvgemert/pbMoMa while the Fast Fourier Transform is an independent work, the code for PBMM may contain modification/changes that makes it differ from the original repository.
-Some design choices may differ (e.g., sliding window, ideal temporal filter only, grayscale, no sub-octave pyramid), which can lead to output differences.
-Historical development credit (Lorentz Center – _ICT with Industry: motion microscope_ workshop):
-Joao Bastos, Elsbeth van Dam, Coert van Gemeren, Jan van Gemert, Amogh Gudi, Julian Kooij, Malte Lorbach, Claudio Martella, Ronald Poppe.

 ---
 ## License
 ---
 ## Citation